Nguyễn Cao Kỳ: Rise to prominence in the junta

-The announcement of U.S. support for the incumbent helped to deter ARVN officers from joining Lâm and Đức.
+The announcement of US support for the incumbent helped to deter ARVN officers from joining Lâm and Đức.
 Khánh returned to Saigon and put down the putsch, aided mainly by Kỳ and the Air Force.
 Kỳ decided to make a show of force as Phát and Đức began to wilt, and he sent jets to fly low over Saigon and finish off the rebel stand.
 He also sent two C-47s to Vũng Tàu to pick up two companies of South Vietnamese marines who remained loyal to Khánh.
 Several more battalions of loyal infantry were transported into Saigon.
 Kỳ's political star began to rise.

 As the coup collapsed, Kỳ and Đức appeared with other senior officers at a news conference where they proclaimed that the South Vietnamese military was united, and announced a resolution by the armed forces, signed by them and seven other leading commanders, claiming a united front against corruption.
 The officers contended that the events in the capital were misinterpreted by observers, as "there was no coup."
 Kỳ claimed that Khánh was in complete control and that the senior officers involved in the standoff "have agreed to rejoin their units to fight the Communists", and that no further action would be taken against those who were involved with Đức and Phát's activities, but Khánh arrested them two days later.

-Kỳ and Thi's role in putting down the attempted coup gave them more leverage in Saigon's military politics.
-Indebted to Kỳ, Thi, and the Young Turks for maintaining his hold on power, Khánh was now weaker.
+Kỳ and Nguyễn Chánh Thi's role in putting down the attempted coup gave them more leverage in Saigon's military politics.
+Indebted to Kỳ, Thi, and other young officers for maintaining his hold on power, Khánh was now weaker.
 Kỳ's group called on Khánh to remove "corrupt, dishonest, and counterrevolutionary" officers, civil servants, and exploitationists, and threatened to remove him if he did not enact their proposed reforms.
 Some observers accused Kỳ and Thi of deliberately orchestrating or allowing the plot to develop before putting it down in order to embarrass Khánh and allow himself to gain prominence on the political stage.
-In later years, Cao Huy Thuần, a professor and Buddhist activist based in the northern town of Đà Nẵng, claimed that during a meeting with Kỳ and Thi a few days before the coup, the officers had discussed their plans for joining a coup against Khánh.
+In later years, Cao Huy Thuần, a professor and Buddhist activist based in Đà Nẵng, claimed that during a meeting with Kỳ and Thi a few days before the coup, the officers had discussed their plans for joining a coup against Khánh.